MicrosoftDocs/VBA-Docs/api/Excel.Application.DefaultWebOptions.md

 # Application.DefaultWebOptions property (Excel)

-Returns the **[DefaultWebOptions](Excel.DefaultWebOptions.md)** object that contains global application-level attributes used by Microsoft Excel whenever you save a document as a web page or open a web page.
+Returns the **[DefaultWebOptions](Excel.DefaultWebOptions.md)** object that contains global application-level attributes used by Microsoft Excel whenever you save a document as a webpage or open a webpage.
 Read-only.

 ## Syntax